-4.2 Lower-level biases
+4.2.
+Lower-Level Biases

 Most vulnerable to new-product bias at the lower level were the calculations based on representative product groups which were fewest in number and most broadly defined.
-For example, Hodgman's (1954) quantity relatives for machinery relied on series for just 23 products, some measured in units produced, e.g. wheeled tractors and series "E" freight locomotives, others in units of capacity, e.g. steam boilers in square meters, power transformers in kilowatts.
-Nutter (1962) used 38 product series for machinery and equipment, and 50 series for miscellaneous machinery, all measured in physical units.
-Thus he incurred similar risks to Hodgman, but to a smaller extent because of his more numerous and finer product definitions.
+For example, Hodgman's (1954) quantity relatives for machinery relied on series for just 23 products, some measured in units produced, e.g., wheeled tractors and series "E" freight locomotives, others in units of capacity, e.g., steam boilers in square meters, power transformers in kilowatts.
+Nutter (1962) used 38 product series for machinery and equipment and 50 series for miscellaneous machinery, all measured in physical units.
+Thus he incurred risks similar to those of Hodgman, but to a smaller extent because of his more numerous and finer product definitions.

 Jasny (1952) and Moorsteen (1962) shared a representative-product approach defined at the level of the individual commodity.
 In principle, therefore, they had a better chance of accounting explicitly for model changes and new products.
 Their common difficulty arose when the individual commodities available at the start of the period were supplanted by entirely new commodities.
 They needed an explicit method for chaining products with dissimilar characteristics.
 On this point their studies diverged sharply.
 Jasny declared he would not generalize except from price observations for identical models.
 Characteristically this did not stop him from generalizing.
-Whether by accident or design, his results were quite close to Moorsteen's if they are interpreted sufficiently for index number relativity.
+Whether by accident or design, his results were quite close to Moorsteen's if they are interpreted sufficiently for index number relatively.
+19

-Moorsteen's (1962) work was much more elaborate, and included computing price and quantity relatives for 191 products representative of broader machinery groups between 1928 and 1958.
+Moorsteen's (1962) work was much more elaborate and included computing price and quantity relatives for 191 products representative of broader machinery groups between 1928 and 1958.
 Although the new-product problem could not be escaped, Moorsteen argued that it was mitigated by technological conservatism and long production runs in Soviet industry.
 He aimed to deal with product innovation by direct matching of old models with the new ones that replaced them.
 In two-thirds of cases, he identified a new product as a close or exact substitute for an old one, chaining the new price onto the old price one-for-one.
 In other cases, he looked for a new product that was substitutable in use for the old one in at least three characteristics.
-Where direct equivalence could not be established, he applied a correction based on measurable characteristics, e.g. when the Fordson-Putilovets wheeled tractor was replaced by the International, twice as heavy and powerful, he assumed the user benefit of the latter to be double that of a Fordson.
+Where direct equivalence could not be established, he applied a correction based on measurable characteristics; e.g., when the Fordson-Putilovets wheeled tractor was replaced by the International,